codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 ## What can JavaScript actually do on the web?

-Firstly, JavaScript is a programming language so it can serve calculations and allows you to teach the computer to think. :D
+Firstly, JavaScript is a programming language so it can serve calculations and allows us to teach the computer to think. :D

-Secondly, it allows you manipulate the HTML document for various purposes:
+Secondly, it allows us manipulate the HTML document for various purposes:

 - Change content of a specific element
 - Change styles of a specific element
 - Add event listeners to interact with user

-Lastly, JavaScript also allows you to command the browser as you can do with your mouse and even more:
+Lastly, JavaScript also allows us to command the browser as we can do with mouse and even more:

 - Close window or open a new one
 - Resize or move the window around user's screen